Help in understanding what pickup is, how we calculate it and what it can tell you

 Pickup is a measure of how many listings have been made unavailable over the past 7 days.
 In practice, this means that any listing booked or blocked in the last week will be counted here in the total listing counts shown on the graph.

 We track how many listings are bookable on each date, each week, and take this from total number of tracked listings to give us the total number of unavailable listings each day.
 We then overlay the following week's results to gain a difference in listings unavailable from one week to the next.

 Remember that this graph is relative.
-It affectively shows demand compared with other days in the same view, not as a total percentage of your market as a whole (i.e. in the above, if pickup over these dates in general (~300) is low, let's say the total market is 14,000 listings, then 27th wouldn't necessarily indicate massive demand for the market.
-Likewise, if these numbers are high for this market on average, any troughs you may see may be experiencing normal demand.
+It effectively shows demand compared with other days in the same view, not as a total percentage of your market as a whole.
+For example, in the above, if pickup over these dates in general (~300) is low, let's say the total market is 14,000 listings, then 27th wouldn't necessarily indicate massive demand for the market.
+Likewise, if these numbers are high for this market on average, any drops you see may actually be experiencing normal demand.
 It's important to have a handle on what normal is for your market.

 Hopefully that's answered your questions!
 If not, feel free to drop us an email at firstname.lastname@example.org, or use the chat function from your dashboard, and we will be happy to help you with any questions you may have.